|

 symbol of Dionysus.
 The gold laurel wreath and earrings show remarkable

-gold pitcher is interesting with its handle fashioned like a Herculean
+sophistication and craftsmanship.
+The gold pitcher is interesting with its handle fashioned like a Herculean

 knot which is right over the plume-ornamented bodies of the two chariots